 Sending MAC Commands and Application-Specific Data #

-The MAC commands can be sent either in the frame options field (FOpts) field or frame payload field (FRMPayload) field of a data message, but not both simultaneously.
+MAC commands can be sent either in the frame options field (FOpts) field or frame payload field (FRMPayload) field of a data message, but not both simultaneously.

 - In LoRaWAN 1.0.x, these piggybacked MAC commands are always sent unencrypted.

-- In LoRaWAN 1.1, these piggybacked MAC commands are always sent encrypted with the FOpts field using the NwkSEncKey.
+- In LoRaWAN 1.1, these piggybacked MAC commands are always sent encrypted using the NwkSEncKey.

-Transporting MAC Commands and Application-specific data in FRMPayload field #
+Sending MAC Commands and Application-specific data in the FRMPayload field #

-The FRMPayload field can contain Application payload or MAC Commands.
-If the FRMPayload field is not empty, the FPort must be present.
-If the FPort is present, FPort value
+The FRMPayload field can contain MAC Commands or application data.
+If the FRMPayload field is not empty, the FPort field must be present.
+If the FPort field is present,

-1 indicates that the FRMPayload field contains an Application payload.
+1-223indicates that the FRMPayload field contains application data.

-The following are the possible values for the FPort field depending on what it carries.
+The following table shows the possible values for the FPort field depending on what it carries.

 |0||MAC commands only|